guillermooo/sublime-undocs/source/extensibility/completions.rst

 To use the completions list:

-1. Press :kbd:`Ctrl + Spacebar` or type something to open.
+1. Press :kbd:`Ctrl + Spacebar` or just type something.
 #.
 Optionally, press :kbd:`Ctrl + Spacebar` again
-   to select next entry
+   to select the next entry
-   or use up and down arrow keys.
+   or use *up* and *down* arrow keys.
 #.
 Press :kbd:`Enter` or :kbd:`Tab` to validate selection
    (depending on the ``auto_complete_commit_on_tab`` setting)
 #.
 Optionally, press :kbd:`Tab` repeatedly
-   to insert the next possible completion.
+   to insert the next available completion.

 .. note::